-Concrete is a mixture of cement, air, water, sand, and gravel–it's as simple as that!
-Not exactly.
-The typical concrete mix is made up of roughly 10% cement, 20% air and water, 30% sand, and 40% gravel.
+Concrete is a mixture of cement, air, water, sand, and gravel, with the standard concrete mix being made up of roughly 10% cement, 20% air and water, 30% sand, and 40% gravel.

 Although the terms cement and concrete often are used interchangeably, cement is actually an ingredient of concrete.
 Concrete is a mixture of aggregates and paste.
-The aggregates are sand and gravel or crushed stone; the paste is water and portland cement.
+The aggregates are sand and gravel or crushed stone, and the paste is water and portland cement.

 Exposed aggregate concrete can almost be compared to a piece of granite or marble transformed by polishing: A plain, unremarkable surface has been stripped away to reveal the exceptional beauty lying beneath.
 In the case of concrete, that beauty is in the form of decorative aggregate, either natural or manufactured.

 The decorative process of exposing aggregate has been around since the early 1900s, well before pattern stamping, stenciling, and decorative overlays became trendy.
 But this method is far from being ready for retirement.
 An exposed aggregate finish offers numerous advantages.
 And many of today's decorative concrete contractors are finding creative ways to take exposed aggregate to a new level.
 Contact us today to learn more!